What causes hearing loss?

 How do I know if I need hearing aids?

-The need for hearing aids is determined during the Functional Communication Assessment.
+The need for hearing aids is determined during the Communication Needs Assessment.
 During this evaluation we review your hearing abilities and how you are functioning everyday with the hearing you have.

 Do I have to wear a hearing aid in both ears or just one?